Thanks to supporters like you, we were able to help Mya and her family during a very difficult time.

 Watch a Cancer Patient Finally Meet her Guardian Angel, the Girl Who Donated her Bone Marrow

-Every year, the Icla da Silva Foundation hosts their Hope Gala in NYC.
+Every year, the Icla da Silva Foundation hosts our Hope Gala in NYC.
 The highlight of the evening is the first time meeting between a patient and their life-saving bone marrow donor.
 The meeting happens on stage, in front of many supporters, most of whom are crying as the patient and donor share their story.

 You can read about the Hope Gala here, but this tells the story of one of those patients…and their matching donor.